Robert Statchen

 Background

-Since 2006, Associate Professor Bob Statchen has directed the WNEU School of Law Small Business Clinic which has served hundreds of entrepreneurs and small business owners while providing real-world, experiential learning opportunities for students.
-In the clinic, he supervises upper-level law students delivering transactional legal services such as entity formation, trademark and copyright registration, employment law compliance, contract drafting, tax planning and regulatory analysis.
-Professor Statchen also directs the Real Estate Practicum which places students in title companies and real estate law firms.
-Additionally, he teaches courses in Business Planning and International Military Law and is one of the advisors for the Philip C. Jessup International Law Moot Court Competition.
-In the Masters of Law program, he has taught practicing attorneys classes in preparing corporate and partnership operating documents.
-As part of the Masters of Business Administration program in the WNEU College of Business, he has supervised MBA students providing business services (market analysis, marketing strategy, operations management) to entrepreneurs and small business owners.
-Professor Statchen has also taught regularly in the Law Department at the United States Coast Guard Academy since 2002.
+Since 2006, Clinical Professor Bob Statchen has directed the WNE School of Law Small Business Clinic, which has served hundreds of entrepreneurs and small business owners while providing real-world, experiential learning opportunities for students.
+In the clinic, he supervises law students who deliver transactional legal services, including entity formation, trademark and copyright registration, employment law compliance, contract drafting, tax planning, and regulatory compliance.
+Additionally, he teaches courses in Business Planning, Nonprofit Law, and International Military Law.
+He also designed a course, Business Law and Racism, to explore the relationship between historical economic development and structural racism.
+From 2002 to 2012, Professor Statchen taught regularly in the Law Department at the United States Coast Guard Academy.

 Prior to teaching, Professor Statchen served as a Judge Advocate in the U.S. Air Force.
 He served in Dhahran, Saudi Arabia in support of Operation Southern Watch and in Bosnia-Herzegovina as a military legal advisor to the Office of the High Representative in support of Operation Joint Forge.
-In Dhahran, Prof Statchen advised commanders and operators on legal issues relevant to maintaining the no-fly zone over Iraq.
-In Bosnia-Herzegovina, Prof Statchen facilitated the negotiation and drafting of air traffic control agreements between the new countries in the region, international aviation organizations, lending institutions and government contractors.
-These activities ultimately resulted in opening the upper air space for the first time since the war in the former Yugoslavia began.
-Lieutenant Colonel Statchen continues to serve as the Staff Judge Advocate for the 103rd Airlift Wing in the Connecticut Air National Guard.
+Colonel Statchen also served as the Staff Judge Advocate for the 103rd Airlift Wing in the Connecticut Air National Guard from 1997 until his retirement in 2023.
+In these roles, he advised commanders on state and federal statutes and Air Force regulations regarding the administration of military justice, misconduct investigations, environmental compliance, government contracting, congressional inquiries, operational/international law, and governmental claims.

-Professor Statchen also has significant private practice experience at a civil litigation law firm in Stamford, Connecticut and at a transactional law firm in New London, Connecticut.
+Professor Statchen also has private practice experience at a civil litigation law firm in Stamford, Connecticut, and at a transactional law firm in New London, Connecticut.
 While practicing in Connecticut, Professor Statchen was a member of the House of Delegates for the Connecticut Bar Association from 2002 to 2005.

 Robert Statchen's Google Scholar Profile